samsquire/esoteric-knowledge/README.md

 # Ranking and ordering of words

 * Reading the same word or name from different direction tells you a different thing about that entity.
+* When names are written from left to right, the letters form orders and the words form ranks.
 * Names can be written feet first with each order as a new rank.
 ![](bee.png)
  * Ranks go bottom to top (rows)